 Robin Finley drew upon her years of teaching experience to come up with very practical course material for covering English grammar.
-Junior Analytical Grammar (JAG) is appropriate for fourth and fifth graders, while Analytical Grammar (AG) should be used for students in grades six and up.
+Junior Analytical Grammar (JAG) and Junior Analytical Grammar: Mechanics (JAGM) are appropriate for fourth or fifth graders, while Analytical Grammar (AG) should be used for students in grades six and up.
+Optional teaching DVDs are available for JAG, JAGM, and AG; these feature Robin Finley or Erin Karl providing instruction for each lesson and demonstrating a few practice sentences.
+The DVDs can lighten the load for parents.

 AG is more comprehensive than JAG.
 It reviews and expands upon JAG in the first ten units.
 These ten units should be used during a single school year (likely sixth grade).
-You can continue with the next section, units 11 through 17, which cover sentence structure and clauses (adjective, adverb, and verbal), and appositives.
+You can continue that same year with the next section (units 11 through 17) which cover sentence structure, clauses (adjective, adverb, and verbal), and appositives.
 Or you might save this section for the next school year.

 These courses have a combination of special features that set them apart from others: